Paris Opera Garnier Tours

 Is it possible to take photos inside the Opera Garnier?

 Yes, photos without flash are allowed inside the Opera House.

 Is there a subway tour of the Opera Garnier?

 In case you are thinking of visiting the infamous subway residence of the Phantom of the Opera, unfortunately it is not open to the public.
-However, due to renovations that have taken place over the years, not much of the mysterious atmosphere the place had in the early 20th century remains.
+However, due to renovations that have taken place over the years, not much of the mysterious atmosphere that the place had at the beginning of the 20th century remains.